BoostryJP/Secret-Escrow/README.md

 # Secret-Escrow 🤫

-A prototype implementation of escrow information concealment using joux's Tripartite-Diffie-Hellman.
+A prototype implementation of escrow information concealment using Joux's Tripartite-Diffie-Hellman.

 ## Dependencies